callstats-io/AppRTCMobile_android/README.md

 ## Getting Started

-These instructions will help you run the apprtc android demo application with csio integration.
-See notes on how you will get callstarts library related credentials to run the application.
+These instructions will help you run the apprtc android demo application with callstats integration.
+See notes on how you will get callstats library related credentials to run the application.

-***Without the csio credentials the application will not run.***
+***Without the callstats credentials the application will not run.***

 ### Prerequisites